Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Data Analysis

 We now turn to the example arguments from \contarga, displayed in Table~\ref{tab:data_examples}, in more detail.
 The first argument evokes 5 different emotions and convincingness labels from 1--4.
 In contrast, the second argument evokes negative emotions (\disgust, \sadness, \anger) with similar convincingness values, with the exception of \surprise.
 The second argument discusses the greater risk of abuse of women in polygamous marriages, intuitively evoking negative emotions. \Surprise may arise if the receiver is unfamiliar with the topic.

-For the third argument, we again find negative emotions (\fear, \anger, \guilt). \Fear may result from the risk of developing cancer, while a person regularly using plastic bottles could feel guilty.
+For the third argument, we find negative emotions (\fear, \anger, \guilt). \Fear may result from the risk of developing cancer, while a person regularly using plastic bottles could feel guilty.
 The argument evoking trust is less intuitively clear.
 These examples illustrate the wide variety of emotions evoked in different participants by the same arguments.

 \paragraph{Inter-Annotator Agreement.} The contextualized argument appraisal framework is designed to capture individual argument appraisals on divisive topics.
-We intentionally construct it to elicit differences between receivers of arguments rather than to derive one `gold-label'.
+We intentionally construct it to elicit differences between receivers of arguments rather than to derive one `gold-label', leading to 5 individual argument appraisals for each argument.
 As expected, the inter-annotator agreement on single variables is therefore low, with a Krippendorff's Alpha of 0.06 for convincingness and Fleiss' Kappa of 0.17 for the most dominant emotion category of an argument.
-These numbers do not suggest a low quality of the data, but justify the need for modeling and analysis under the paradigm of perspectivism.
+These numbers do not suggest a low quality of the data.
+In contrast, they justify the need for modeling and analysis under the paradigm of perspectivism.